DataDog/documentation/content/synthetics/uptime_check.md

 3. Name your Uptime Check.
 4. Optionally, add tags to filter your Uptime Check in the [Synthetics page][1].

-5. Pick-up locations to run the test from.
+5. Pick locations to run the test from.
 Available locations are:
     * Frankfurt (Request made from an AWS Datacenter)
     * Tokyo (Request made from an AWS Datacenter)